MicrosoftDocs/azure-dev-docs/articles/terraform/includes/authenticate-to-azure.md

     **Key points:**

     - You can set the `MSYS_NO_PATHCONV` environment variable globally (for all terminal sessions) or locally (for just the current session).
-As creating a service principal is not something you do often, the sample sets the value for the current session.
+As creating a service principal isn't something you do often, the sample sets the value for the current session.
 To set this environment variable globally, add the setting to the `~/.bashrc` file.

 1. To create a service principal, run [az ad sp create-for-rbac](/cli/azure/ad/sp?#az_ad_sp_create_for_rbac).